 As the number of human rights treaties, oversight bodies and tribunals has grown over the past 50 years, more and more states find themselves dealing with multiple human rights institutions and laws.
 Scholars have not fully mapped this dense architecture of human rights institutions, not have we fully considered the implications of overlapping institutions for the promotion and protection of human rights.
 I have a set of single- and co-authored projects that fill in this gap.
 The first is a paper that considers the effects of overlapping human rights institutions on the fight against impunity in Latin America.
-The second is a collaborative project with Sandra Borda and Alexandra Huneeus on the roles of both the ICC and the Inter-American Court of Human Rights on shaping peace in Colombia.
+The second is a collaborative project with Alexandra Huneeus on the roles of both the ICC and the Inter-American Court of Human Rights on shaping peace in Colombia.
 A third project, co-authored with Jilliene Haglund, examines the density of the human rights architecture in Europe.
 The abstracts are below.

 The Inter-American Court of Human Rights and the Effects of Overlapping Institutions: While much of the scholarly literature on the effects of international human rights institutions looks at the impact of one institution or mechanism in isolation, the human rights landscape is actually quite dense, comprised of regional and international treaties and enforcement mechanisms.
 States face multiple and sometimes competing demands from these various human rights institutions.
 This paper aims to address the interconnectivity of this human rights framework by focusing on the relationship between the Inter-American and UN human rights systems, the recommendations they issue, and the ways in which states implement and comply with these mandates.
 The analysis focuses on recommendations regarding accountability for human rights violations in three countries—Uruguay, Brazil and Mexico.
 This chapter asks, first, if the recommendations that these countries receive from the Inter-American and UN human rights systems are consistent on the topic of accountability and second, how states’ responses to these recommendations vary.
 This paper will be included as part of a volume on the impact of the Inter-American Human Rights system, organized by the Inter-American Human Rights Network.